kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/_index.md

 Note that you can provide any combination of values for these two overrides, including setting both to `true` if you'd like to more easily test the latency improvement gained by using the sidecar mode.
-Regardless of the deployment mode used, the values set in `global.extensions.extAuth` will apply to both the instances of Ext Auth.
+Regardless of the deployment mode used, the values set in `global.extensions.extAuth` will apply to both instances of Ext Auth.

 #### Configuration overview